couchbase/query/docs/n1ql-select.md

         ...

 ON KEYS is required after each JOIN.
-It specifies the primary keys for the second bucket in the join.
+It specifies the primary keys for the second keyspace (bucket) in the join.

 Joins can be chained.